Alex Scott (footballer, born 1984): Move to the United States

-Upon the creation of a new women's league in the United States, Women's Professional Soccer, it was announced on 25 September 2008 that her WPS playing rights had been assigned to Chicago Red Stars, whose head coach was former Arsenal assistant Emma Hayes.
-Her rights were traded on 15 January 2009 to Boston Breakers and it was announced on 6 February 2009 that she would be leaving Arsenal to join up with her new team.
+Upon the creation of a new women's league in the United States, Women's Professional Soccer, it was announced on 25 September 2008 that her WPS playing rights had been assigned to the Chicago Red Stars, whose head coach was former Arsenal assistant Emma Hayes.
+Her rights were traded on 15 January 2009 to the Boston Breakers and it was announced on 6 February 2009 that she would be leaving Arsenal to join up with her new team.

 In the inaugural 2009 Women's Professional Soccer season, Scott played in 17 games for the Breakers.
 She scored one goal and added one assist.
 In 2010, Scott featured in 21 games and registered two assists.
 She started 14 of her 15 matches in 2011.
 In December 2011, Scott returned to Arsenal on loan for the duration of a three-match pre-season tour of Japan.

 Back to England

 When the WPS collapsed ahead of the 2012 campaign, Scott returned for a third spell at Arsenal.
-She was joined by Boston teammate Kelly Smith.
+She was joined by Boston Breakers teammate Kelly Smith.
 Scott was named captain for the 2014–15 season.
-She did not take part in the 2015 Continental Cup final where Arsenal Ladies beat Notts County to the Cup.
-In the following season, Scott helped take Arsenal to the final of the 2016 FA Cup against Chelsea, which the Gunners won 1–0.
-Scott played her last game on 12 May 2018 against Manchester City Women which Arsenal won 2–1.
+She did not take part in the 2015 FA WSL Cup final, where Arsenal beat Notts County.
+In the following season, Scott helped take Arsenal to the 2016 FA Women's Cup final against Chelsea, which the Gunners won 1–0.
+Scott played her last game on 12 May 2018 against Manchester City, which Arsenal won 2–1.

 International career

 England

 Scott competed at the U19 and U21 levels for England, including at the 2002 FIFA U-19 Women's World Championship in Canada.

 Scott made her full debut against the Netherlands on 18 September 2004.
 She played in the 2005, 2009, 2013 and 2017 editions of the UEFA Women's Championship, as well as the 2007, 2011 and 2015 FIFA Women's World Cups.
 She won silver at the 2009 UEFA Women's Euros and bronze at the 2015 FIFA Women's World Cup.

 In November 2014, Scott headed powerfully past her own goalkeeper to give Germany the lead in England's crushing 3–0 defeat at Wembley Stadium.

 On 2 September 2017, Scott retired from international football.
 On the date of retirement, she ended up as the second most capped England player with 140 appearances.

+Scott was allotted 155 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

-Great Britain Olympics
+Great Britain

-In June 2012, Scott was named in the 18-player Great Britain squad for the 2012 London Olympics, where the British team finished 5th.
+In June 2012, Scott was named in the 18-player Great Britain squad for the 2012 Summer Olympics, where the British team finished 5th.